-The Sustainability Committee of the Board has responsibility to drive and provide overall strategic guidance of our sustainability strategy for the benefit of all our stakeholders.
+The Sustainability Committee of the Board has the responsibility to drive and provide overall strategic guidance of our sustainability strategy for the benefit of all our stakeholders.
 The sustainability strategy continues to focus on the three key pillars: People; Planet; and Impactful Business.
 In addition, the Group's sustainability strategy, objectives and policies are managed by the Group Executive Committee led by the Group CEO.
+During 2021 the Group appointed a new Chief Sustainability Officer, reporting into the Group CFO, who forms an important link between the executive, the Board and our broader stakeholder base.

 An Executive Sustainability Committee, consisting of key, relevant members of the senior management team, ensures that the sustainability strategy is driven throughout the business and reports to the Sustainability Committee of the Board.
-They will also report on a regular basis to the Group Executive Committee.
+It also reports on a regular basis to the Group Executive Committee.
 The Sustainability Working Group, consisting of relevant representatives from operations and the Group's head office, ensures that targets are met across all material areas.
 It also promotes sustainability targets among our customers and suppliers.
-Both the Executive Sustainability Committee and the Sustainability Working Group are led by our Group VP Sustainable Development who reports to the Group CEO.
+Both the Executive Sustainability Committee and the Sustainability Working Group are led by our Group Chief Sustainability Officer.
+Critical concerns in the area of sustainability are communicated to the Board through these committees and by the Group CEO.